Mitsubishi Eclipse Insurance Rates

 To find the best Mitsubishi Eclipse insurance rates in your area, enter your ZIP code in our free tool above.

-U.S. average insurance rates for a Mitsubishi Eclipse are $902 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $132, collision insurance costs $170, and liability costs around $442.
-A policy with just liability insurance costs as low as $496 a year, and coverage for high-risk drivers costs $1,940 or more.
-Teenage drivers pay the highest rates at up to $3,708 a year.
+Estimated auto insurance rates for a Mitsubishi Eclipse are $902 annually including full coverage.
+Comprehensive insurance costs approximately $132, collision costs $170, and liability is estimated at $442.
+A policy with only liability insurance costs approximately $496 a year, with a high-risk policy costing $1,940 or more.
+Teens pay the most at $3,708 a year or more.

 Average premium for full coverage: $902